What is an RRSP?

-- Your RRSP contribution limit for 2020 is 18% of earned income you reported on your tax return in the previous year, up to a maximum of 27,230.
-For 2021, the dollar limit is $27,830.
+- Your RRSP contribution limit for 2023 is 18% of earned income you reported on your tax return in the previous year, up to a maximum of $30,780.
+For 2022, the dollar limit was $29,210.
+For 2024, the dollar limit will be $31,560.
 If you have a company pension plan, your RRSP contribution limit is reduced – see the last bullet point below for details.

 - If you don't make the maximum allowable RRSP contribution in any given year, Canada Revenue Agency (CRA) lets you carry forward the unused contribution room indefinitely and add this to the amount you can contribute for future years.